 The support the Hospice Charity can provide has secured the future of the Hospice and has ensured that patients can be admitted seven days a week, which is essential for people suffering from life-limiting illness.

-The Hospice was built by the community and needs the support of the community.
 All care is provided completely free of charge and the Hospice Charity is hugely reliant on voluntary donations and the generosity of our local community.
-We need to raise £400,000 each year just to support the Hospice running costs to maintain the exceptionally high standard of services and care it provides.
+We need to raise £500,000 each year to support the Hospice running costs to maintain the exceptionally high standard of services and the range of care it provides.

-Put simply, if local people like you don’t support the Hospice, we won’t be there to help when you need it.
+Put simply, if local people like you don’t support the Hospice, we won’t be there to help when help is needed most.